RyanCCJ/sRNAanalyst/README.md

 # sRNAanalyst
-A Comprehensive Tool for In-depth Analysis of sRNA-seq Data across Conditions and Target Genes
+A Comprehensive Tool for In-depth Analysis of sRNA-seq Data across Conditions and Target Genes.

 ## Main Features
 **1. Universal Preprocessing Tool**